 Installing thermal insulation

-Installing solar systems
+Installing solar systems, including "balcony systems

-Violations of the monument regulations are administrative offenses.
-These can be punished with fines of up to 500,000 euros.
+You may only start work once permission has been granted.
+Violation of the monument regulations is punishable as an administrative offense with fines of up to 500,000 euros.

 Documents relating to the application for listed building consent